Taiwing/syscalls/README.md

 ### Automation

-To keep the lists up to date automatically simply create a cron job running `make re`.
-It will pull the last changes from the linux kernel repository and rebuild the application source files.
-Then restart the docker compose instance.
+To keep the lists up to date automatically simply create a cron job running the update script.
+It will pull the last changes from the linux kernel repository, rebuild the application source files and restart the container.

 ```shell
 # edit the cron job table